Virtual TestNets

 Click Create.

-Access your TestNet and click Add to Wallet to add the TestNet as a chain in Metamask.
+Access your Virtual TestNet and click Add to Wallet to add the Virtual TestNet as a chain in Metamask.
 Follow Metamask’s instructions to change the network.
-Once confirmed, you can send and receive transactions on your TestNet through Metamask.
+Once confirmed, you can send and receive transactions on your Virtual TestNet through Metamask.

 Follow this tutorial for more guidance.